mgoltzsche/conventional-release/README.md

 Please also note that the `actions/checkout` Action must be configured with `fetch-depth: 0` to work with the release Action.

 To run subsequent steps conditionally depending on whether it is a release build, use the Action output `publish` as condition.
-(In case of a release build, a git tag is be pushed and GitHub release created by the Action's post-entrypoint only after all steps within the job succeeded.)
+(In case of a release build, a git tag is pushed and a GitHub release created by the Action's post-entrypoint only after all steps within the job succeeded.)

 Corresponding to its outputs, the Action exports the following environment variables to subsequent steps:

 * `RELEASE_VERSION`: The semantic version (or manually pushed tag) of the release without leading `v`.
+During non-release builds this holds the next version with a `-dev-<SHA>` suffix.
-* `RELEASE_PUBLISH`: Is `true` when release build.
+* `RELEASE_PUBLISH`: Is `true` when release build, otherwise empty.

 ### Example workflow